Nose Landing Gear (NLG) Actuator Rigging and Actuator Stop Switches Inspection

 10. Confirm the NLG actuator side of the connector pins are labeled.

 11. Using a multimeter set to resistance, measure resistance between the following pins and record the value.
-(Figure 338)
+(Figure 338) Note:

 It is important that the meter not be set to just an audible continuity setting—a resistance reading in Ohm, Kilo Ohm, or Mega Ohm range is required.